Applying for an SBA Loan:

 3. SBA 504 Loan Minimum Credit Score for SBA Loan

-The minimum credit score for SBA loan is 680 with a 10% down payment to purchase the asset.
-To purchase the asset, business loans with 680 credit score are accepted.
+The minimum credit score for an SBA loan is 680 with a 10% down payment to purchase the asset.
+To purchase the asset, business loans with a 680 business credit score are accepted.

 The way it works is that you’ll need to get funding from a bank or local lender to purchase your asset, followed by a second loan from a CDC-certified company.
-This CDC-recognized organization offers a guarantee of up to 40% of the asset’s value, which is covered by the SBA.
+This CDC-recognized organization offers a guarantee of up to 40% of the asset’s value, which is covered by the Small Business Administration.

 Personal guarantees are also required when applying for a 504 loan.

 Where to use the SBA 504 loan